-Who Is Cicely Tyson?
+Who Was Cicely Tyson?

 Cicely Tyson built a successful career by carefully choosing roles that exemplified quality and depth.
-She has won accolades and awards for her performances on TV, stage and in film, with credits including Sounder, Roots, The Autobiography of Miss Jane Pittman, Oldest Living Confederate Widow Tells All, and The Help.
-Tyson has won three Emmy Awards and a Tony Award, among other honors, over the course of her acting career.
+She won accolades and awards for her performances on TV, stage and in film, with credits including Sounder, Roots, The Autobiography of Miss Jane Pittman, Oldest Living Confederate Widow Tells All, and The Help.
+Tyson won three Emmy Awards and a Tony Award, among other honors, over the course of her acting career.
 She was inducted into the Black Filmmakers Hall of Fame in 1977.

-Tyson grew up in Harlem, New York.
+Tyson was born in New York City on December 18, 1924, and grew up in Harlem, New York.
 At the age of 18, she walked away from a typing job and began modeling.
 Tyson was then drawn to acting, though she had not been permitted to go to plays or movies as a child.
 When she got her first acting job, her religious mother, feeling that Tyson was choosing a sinful path, kicked her out of their home.

-Movies, TV and Theatre
+Movies, TV and Theater

 Despite her mother's initial disapproval (the two didn't speak for two years before reconciling), Tyson found success as an actress, appearing onstage, in movies and on TV.

-In 1963 Tyson became the first African-American star of a TV drama in the series East Side/West Side, playing the role of secretary Jane Foster.
+In 1963 Tyson became the first African American star of a TV drama in the series East Side/West Side, playing the role of secretary Jane Foster.
 She went on to be nominated for an Academy Award for 1972's Sounder.
 She also portrayed notable roles on television, including Kunta Kinte's mother in the adaptation of Alex Haley's Roots and the title role in The Autobiography of Miss Jane Pittman, which earned Tyson two Emmy Awards in 1974.
 Moving to Broadway in 1983, Tyson was the lead in The Corn Is Green, a play set in a Welsh mining town.
 In 1994 the actress nabbed her third Emmy in her supporting role as housemaid Castalia in CBS' miniseries television adaptation of the Oldest Living Confederate Widow Tells All.

 However, Tyson's career trajectory wasn't a smooth one; at times, she had trouble simply finding work.
-She flatly refused to do "blaxploitation" films, or to take parts solely for the paycheck, and was selective about the roles she chose.
+She flatly refused to do "blaxploitation" films, or to take parts solely for the paycheck and was selective about the roles she chose.
 As she explained in a 1983 interview, "Unless a piece really said something, I had no interest in it.
 I have got to know that I have served some purpose here.''

 'The Help,' Broadway's 'The Trip to Bountiful'

-More recently, Tyson appeared in The Help (2011) as maid Constantine Bates, for which she received many awards for being part of the ensemble cast and has also worked on several Tyler Perry movies.
+More recently, Tyson appeared in The Help (2011) as maid Constantine Bates, for which she received many awards for being part of the ensemble cast and also worked on several Tyler Perry movies.
 And after a 30-year absence from Broadway, Tyson returned with a role in Horton Foote's The Trip to Bountiful.
 The actress traveled to Texas in an effort to better understand her part in the acclaimed production — dedication that paid off when her performance won Tyson the 2013 Tony Award for best performance by an actress in a leading role in a play.
 In 2017 Tyson appeared in director Richard Linklater's film Last Flag Flying, an adaptation from the 2005 novel of the same name.

-In 2015 Tyson was nominated for an Emmy for her guest starring role in ABC's How to Get Away With Murder and was a recipient of the Kennedy Center Honors.
+In 2015 Tyson was nominated for an Emmy for her guest-starring role in ABC's How to Get Away With Murder and was a recipient of the Kennedy Center Honors.
 The following year, she was honored with the Presidential Medal of Freedom by Barack Obama.